titusjan/argos/README.md

 tool-tip with the error message).

 Note that the data repository is shared between all open windows.
-That is, opening a file will add them in the `Data Repository` of all windows.
+That is, opening a file will add them in the `Data Repository` tree of all open windows.

 The repository is in the form of a tree.
 Expanding the items in the tree will automatically open the underlying files.
 Collapsing an item will not close the the tree item, which is indicated by